 - Making Sales – If your goal is to make sales, ask for the sale.
 This may be done with a blog post, an article, or a sales page.
 Either way, the content should focus on benefits over features and then ask for the sale.
 Ask them to buy right now by providing an easy way to do it.

-- Improving Customer Retention – If you people to stick with you, once they buy from you, it’s imperative that your follow-up series via your autoresponder is well thought out.
+- Improving Customer Retention – If your goal is to have your people stick with you, once they buy from you, it’s imperative that your follow-up series via your autoresponder is well thought out.
 This is where segmentation can help tremendously.

 - Making Repeat Sales – Depending on what type of things you sell, you may want them to buy more of it, or you may want them to buy something else.
 The content you send to them via email will help guide them toward that end.